STIPlab/hackathon/README.md

 #### How to retrieve STI.Scoreboard indicators found in STIP Compass using Python and SDMX?
 * [Python tutorial](https://colab.research.google.com/drive/1-qPUqDh6QolHOauYf1pt4GWMW8M_yvzk?usp=sharing)
 * [R tutorial](https://colab.research.google.com/drive/168-JCLtK8PCduEmRY4x22qEVW1F0q0vc?usp=sharing)

+## Expected outcome of the hackathon

+For the 7 June closure event (3:00-5:00pm CEST), you should prepare a 10' presentation summarising your findings.
+We recognise that teams will only be able to work on the policy questions for a short time.
+We are not expecting definitive answers to the policy questions presented in the hackathon.
+Rather, we think that teams may propose one or more innovative approaches and possibly feature some initial observations from the data.
+We are excited to see what sort of avenues the teams will be coming up with!

+Following the closure event, we will be organising a separate debriefing seminar where participating teams will be able to elaborate and exchange on their technical choices and experiences working during the hackathon.